The Shed Registry

 Emergency installations

-Sheds installed as part of a Facade Inspection & Safety Program (FISP) cycle are subject to LL48 penalties if the repair work does not progress within the milestone windows.
-FISP compliance does not create a blanket exemption — it creates an obligation to complete repairs within the mandated timeframe.
-The 2-year completion deadline under LL51 is particularly relevant for FISP projects, which historically have had extended timelines.
+Sheds installed as part of a Facade Inspection & Safety Program (FISP) cycle are subject to LL48 penalties if repair work does not progress within the milestone windows.
+FISP compliance does not create a blanket exemption.
+Instead, it creates an obligation to complete repairs within the mandated timeframe.
+The 2-year completion deadline under LL51 is particularly relevant here, since FISP projects have historically had extended timelines.

 How to Reduce Your Penalty Exposure